zuavra/nginx-ip-whitelister/README.md

 The logic works in the following order:

 * If NIW cannot be reached by the reverse proxy or returns any status code other than 200 (including 500 if it malfunctions), request is rejected.
-* If any allow netmasks are defined and the IP doesn't match any of them, request is rejected.
+* _If any legacy config headers `x-nipw-netmask-allow` or `x-nipw-netmask-deny` have been defined, regardless of their content, request is rejected.
+(In version 1.7.0 these headers were deprecated in favor of more powerful IP filters implemented in the reverse proxy or firewall.
+To be safe, this rejection will prevent access through NIW instances that haven't updated their config.)_
-* If any deny netmasks are defined and the IP matches any of them, request is rejected.
+* If any exclusion IP range is defined and the IP matches any of them, request is approved.
-* If any GeoIP allow countries are defined and the IP is not private and doesn't match any of them, request is rejected.
+* If any GeoIP-allow countries are defined and the IP is not private and doesn't match any of them, request is rejected.
-* If any GeoIP deny countries are defined and the IP is not private and matches any of them, request is rejected.
+* If any GeoIP-deny countries are defined and the IP is not private and matches any of them, request is rejected.
 * If any TOTP secrets are defined and the visitor's URL TOTP code doesn't match any of them, request is rejected.
 * If any keys have been defined:
   * If visitor key is "LOGOUT" their IP is removed from the whitelist, request is rejected.